Larry King Show

-The Larry King Show is an American overnight radio talk show hosted by Larry King which was broadcast nationally over the Mutual Broadcasting System from January, 1978 to May, 1994.
+The Larry King Show was an American overnight radio talk show hosted by Larry King, broadcast nationally over the Mutual Broadcasting System from January 30, 1978 to May 27, 1994.
 A typical program consisted of King interviewing a guest, then taking phone calls from listeners for the guest, and then taking phone calls on any topic.
-In 1982, the show won a Peabody Award.
+The program won a Peabody Award in 1982.

 Origin

-In 1978, King went from hosting a local talk show on station WIOD in Miami, Florida to a national show, inheriting the nightly nationwide talk show slot on the Mutual Broadcasting System, that had previously been hosted by "Long John" Nebel and Candy Jones on the network and had been pioneered by Herb Jepko in 1975.
+In January 1978, the virtually unknown Larry King went from hosting a local radio talk show in Miami, Florida on station WIOD, to a nationwide program broadcast on the Mutual Broadcasting System, inheriting a time slot that had previously been hosted by "Long John" Nebel and Candy Jones on the network during 1977 and had been pioneered by Herb Jepko in 1975.
 The main reason King got the Mutual job is that he had once been an announcer at WGMA in Hollywood, Florida, which was then owned by C. Edward Little.
 Little went on to become president of Mutual and he hired King as Nebel's replacement.